-But the wedding night could be strange affair for a Spartan girl.
-Her hair would be shaved off and she would be dressed in a man’s cloak and sandals.
+But the wedding night could be a strange affair for a Spartan girl.
+Her hair would be shaved off, and she would be dressed in a man’s cloak and sandals.
 Thus dressed, she would wait in the dark for her husband to steal in and have his way with her.
 Some historians have suggested that his cross-dressing on the part of the bride was to get a man more used to spending time with his male brothers-in-arms used to the delights of heterosexuality.

 The penis appeared everywhere in the ancient world.
-You could not walk the streets of ancient Athens or Rome without risk of poking your eye out.
+You could not walk the streets of ancient Athens or Rome without the risk of poking your eye out.
 In Athens, statues called Herms were ubiquitous.
-A square pillar with the head of the god Hermes, they also feature erect phalluses.
+As a square pillar with the head of the god Hermes, they also feature erect phalluses.
 These penile protectors were thought so important that when in 415 BC, someone went on a drunken rampage and smashed the penises, it created a crisis in the state.

 The penis was thought to possess Apotropaic power—it could ward off evil.
 It was painted on frescoes, carved in statues, cast in bronze, and generally daubed wherever people might wish to be safe.
 Often, the phallus is shown with wings, and sometimes these winged penises were hung with bells.
-These Tintinnabulae acted as both charming wind-chimes and magical protectors.
+These Tintinnabulae acted as both charming wind chimes and magical protectors.

 1Egypt’s Incestuous Gods